TanmayEL/decentralised-file-sharing-ipfs/README.md

 # 🌐 IPFS File Sharing Platform

 A decentralized file sharing application that stores files on the InterPlanetary File System (IPFS) using Pinata as the IPFS pinning service.
-Users can upload, share, and collaborate on files with a modern React frontend and Node.js backend.
+Users can upload, share, and collaborate on files pubbblicly with a modern React frontend and Node.js backend.
 Features automatic file compression, upload limits, and cleanup for optimal free tier usage.

 ## Live Application